 Our effective tax rate is primarily impacted by the geographical mix of taxable income and loss.
 We record a tax provision for the anticipated tax consequences of our reported operating results.
 The provision for income tax is calculated based on our assumptions as to our entitlement to various benefits under the applicable tax laws and tax rates in the jurisdictions in which we operate.
 We are subject to income taxes in Israel, the U.S. and other foreign jurisdictions.
 A significant portion of our income is taxed in Israel.
 We have realized and expect to continue to realize significant tax savings based on the determination that some of our industrial projects that have been granted "Approved Enterprise" and "Beneficiary Enterprise" status, which provides certain benefits, including tax exemptions for undistributed income and reduced tax rates.
-Income not eligible for Approved Enterprise and Beneficiary Enterprise benefits is taxed at the regular corporate rates, which were 25% in 2016, 24% in 2017 and 23% in 2018 and thereafter.
+Income not eligible for Approved Enterprise and Beneficiary Enterprise benefits is taxed at the regular corporate rates, which were 23% in 2018 and thereafter.
 We are also a Foreign Investors Company, or FIC, as defined by the Investment Law.
-FICs are entitled to further reductions in the tax rate normally applicable to Approved Enterprises and Beneficiary Enterprises, depending on the level of foreign ownership.
-In addition, we are an "Industrial Company" as defined by the Israeli Law for the Encouragement of Industry (Taxation), 1969, and, as such, are entitled to certain tax benefits.
+FICs are entitled to further reductions in the tax rate normally applicable to Approved Enterprises and Beneficiary Enterprises in addition, we are an "Industrial Company" as defined by the Israeli Law for the Encouragement of Industry (Taxation), 1969, and, as such, are entitled to certain tax benefits.